 Overall, this is the best light box for those of you looking for something larger to photograph the bigger “miniatures” and models.
 You may even find this useful and fun for photographing other things around your home.

+Check out my gallery or Flickr page where you’ll see miniatures I photographed using my photo light box.
 I take most of my photographs with a light box, because everything is already setup.
 All I need to do is place the model, adjust the camera, and shoot.
 Because it’s already a controlled environment, I don’t have to waste time figuring out the logistics.

 For photography, remember: context, composition, and light.